alielw/APS-NGS-day1-PM/README.md

 ## 5. Assemble transcripts

 We can use [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/) to assemble gene transcripts.
 Cufflinks is part of the  “classic” RNA-Seq workflow, which includes read mapping with TopHat followed by assembly with Cufflinks.
 As Tophat is being superceded by [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml), Cufflinks is being replaced by [StringTie](https://ccb.jhu.edu/software/stringtie/).
+Although often you may have a set of annotated genes in the reference genome, and therefore a reference gtf, this may be incomplete and some genes may not be annotated.
+Cufflinks will identify potential new transcripts.

 * **Generate gtf file for each sample**
 A GTF file contains information about assembled transcripts.
 We can use cufflinks to generate a set of transcripts for each sample.

         >cufflinks sample.bam